vinhmai570/OnboardAI/docs/Project-Description.md

   - Neighbor gem performs cosine similarity searches on chunk embeddings to retrieve relevant content for course generation and chat responses.
   - Example: For a prompt referencing a document, retrieve top-k chunks to augment OpenAI’s input.

-This setup ensures OnboardAI can handle large documents efficiently, enabling precise retrieval for AI-driven features while maintaining hackathon feasibility.
+This setup ensures OnboardAI can handle large documents efficiently, enabling precise retrieval for AI-driven features while maintaining feasibility.